 Still, parents can share the Oculus Quest 2 with their entire family, including children younger than 12.
 A CNET reviewer said

-Top Oculus 2 Game Suggestions for Families With Kids
+Top Meta (Oculus) Quest 2 Game Suggestions for Families With Kids

-A couple of highly-rated family-oriented games for the Oculus Quest 2 include:
+A couple of highly-rated family-oriented games for the Quest 2 include: